Best Psychology Schools in Arkansas

 Becoming Licensed as a Psychologist in Arkansas

-In Arkansas, you must have a doctorate in psychology including a minimum 12 months of internship.
+In Arkansas, you must have a doctorate in psychology including a minimum 12 months of internship to become a fully licensed psychologist.
 This internship must either be APA or state accredited.
 Once this is complete, the next step is to seek relevant employment.
 You will need 12 months of full-time supervised work experience.
 This is when you need to apply to the Arkansas Psychology Board to begin the licensing process.
 Only when the full two years are complete (internship and work experience) will you be permitted to apply for the EPPP licensing examination.
 After that, an oral examination is required.

 Licensing by credentials (endorsement) is permitted for psychologists with five years of experience.